phadaphunk/scrippy/README.md

 ## Publish the config file

 From there you can control when Scrippy runs, and various options like wether it should cleanup or not.
+Make sure you check the `github.php` config file if you want automatic cleanups 🧹

 ```